siddharthverma881/camera/README.md

 3. After this your inbuilt camera app will open.
 4. Click the photo.
 5. Then this image will be saved in your gallery.

+UPDATE :- In the latest version you can pick image from gallery and set that image on app screen